Social Rewind: Honoring a Year in Social with Shorty Awards

 - Roughly 45% of global internet users now say that they turn to social networks when looking for information about products or services that they’re thinking of buying.

-Social also became the home base for countless movements that echoed around the globe — from 1.26 million people showing support with the hashtag #InThisTogether, to 21 million #BlackoutTuesday posts in support of The Black Lives Matter movement, to creators coming together to “Tok the Vote” on TikTok, a campaign designed to encourage more young people to vote and make a difference in the 2020 U.S. election.
+Social in 2020 also became the home base for countless movements that echoed around the globe — from 1.26 million people showing support with the hashtag #InThisTogether, to 21 million #BlackoutTuesday posts in support of The Black Lives Matter movement, to creators coming together to “Tok the Vote” on TikTok, a campaign designed to encourage more young people to vote and make a difference in the 2020 U.S. election.

 Brands, or more accurately the smart brand marketers behind company and agency social teams, took these changing behaviors and emotionally charged times as an opportunity to be inventive.